-The MIB (Motor Insurers Bureau) estimates that 130 people are killed each year and 26,000 suffer personal injuries resulting from hit-and-run or uninsured drivers.
+Each year, thousands of people are killed or suffer personal injuries resulting from hit-and-run or uninsured drivers.

 Uninsured drivers present a risk to everyone’s car insurance premium.
-If you’re involved in an accident with an uninsured driver the resulting claim is paid out from a central fund that insurers contribute to.
-More claims involving uninsured drivers means more money is paid out from the fund.
+If you’re involved in an accident with an uninsured driver the resulting claim is paid out from a central fund contributed to by insurers.
+More claims involving uninsured drivers will mean more money is paid out from the fund.
 As a result, insurers raise premiums to meet the deficit.

 To reduce your car insurance costs, remember: